etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/merge.md

 ---
-title: "Merging & syncing tables"
+title: "Merging & Syncing Tables"
 description: "Details about the DbMerge connector"
 lead: "The following article describes how you can use the data from your data flow to insert new data in a destination table, update existing or delete removed records."
 draft: false